What Language Is Spoken In Peru?

 Peru also claims territories in Antarctica where it has made its capital at Lima.
 In terms of language, Peru has two official languages: Spanish and Quechua.
 However, there are several other indigenous languages that are widely spoken throughout various regions across Peru.

-If you want to learn more about Peruvian language and other facts about this fascinating country, keep reading!
+If you want to learn more about the Peruvian language and other facts about this fascinating country, keep reading!

 A Brief History of Peru

 Peru is located in Western South America and is bordered by Ecuador, Colombia, Brazil, Bolivia, and Chile.
 The country has a long history dating back to the Inca Empire.
-However, the Spanish conquered the Incas in the 16th century and Spanish became the primary language spoken in Peru.
+However, the Spanish conquered the Incas in the 16th century, and Spanish became the primary language spoken in Peru.

 Today, there are still many indigenous languages spoken throughout the country as well as neighboring countries in Latin America.
 The government of Peru has recently recognized three extinct languages: Quechua, Aymara, and Ashaninka.